History of Kosovo in Timeline

 Kosovo

-May 1901: Albanian Pillaging
+May 1901: Albanian pillaging

 1910: Albanian Revolts

-1912: Serbian Colonisation
+1912: Serbian Colonisation of Kosovo

-1912: Ottoman Empire Loses Control
+1912: Albanian Revolt Against the Ottoman Empire

-1913: Treaty of London
+1913: Treaty of London and Massacres

 1915: Serbian Army Retreat

-1918: Allied Powers Push Out Central Powers
+1918: Allied Powers Push

 In 1918, the Allied Powers pushed the Central Powers out of Kosovo.

-1919: Land Reform
+1919: Land Reform Impact

 In 1919, Albanians and other Muslims were forced to emigrate, mainly with the land reform which struck Albanian landowners.